Whilst the Lake District receives its fair share of rain, it

-Read on to discover our top 10 things to see and do in on a rainy day in the central lakes area of Ambleside, Bowness, Grasmere and Windermere.
+Discover our top 10 things to see and do in on a rainy day in the central Lakes area of Ambleside, Bowness, Grasmere and Windermere.

 Enjoy England’s longest lake from the warmth and comfort of the inside saloons onboard.

-No matter where you start your journey, be it Bowness, Ambleside or Lakeside the spectacular voyage gives the traveller magnificent views of mountain scenery, secluded bays and the many wooded islands.
+No matter where you start your journey, be it Bowness, Ambleside or Lakeside, the spectacular voyage gives you magnificent views of mountain scenery, secluded bays and the many wooded islands.

 Add to this the opportunity to break your journey with some fantastic local attractions and you have the makings of a perfect day out.